The phone rings. It’s 8:30 a.m. We know it’s Claire Rosenbloom. The phone is on the night table by my side of the bed.

 Claire yells into the phone: “My keys are in my bag.
 There’s a bottle of red wine.
 I forgot to take it out.
 Everything I need is there.
 Keep an eye on it.”

 My husband arrives from the garage.
 I quickly explain the situation to him while Claire continues giving orders to Jimmy at the other restaurant.
-I quickly state the situation to him, “Don’t let her move.
+“Don’t let her move.
 Give me the car keys.
 I’ll get her purse.”

 He takes the free-pay ticket out of his pocket.
 “It’s on P2,” he shouts after me.